1. Home: Explore careers

 Graduate training scheme

-If you already have a 2:2 (second class) degree, you could do an intensive, work-based training programme to gain a master's degree or postgraduate diploma in social work.
+You could do an intensive, work-based training programme to gain a master's degree or postgraduate diploma in social work.
+To apply you'll need at least a 2:2 (second class) degree.

 More Information